ImperialOctopus/worlds-to-follow/docs/02-skills/01-hand/02-world.md

 speed="enhancement"
 title="Spirit of a Thousand Steps" subtitle="Enhancement">
 You no longer need to sleep.
-You can hide in darkness or dim light, and creatures cannot see you in dim light if they aren't aware of you.
+You can hide in dim light as if it were darkness, and creatures cannot see you in dim light if they aren't aware of you.
 </AbilityCard>